-The charming town of Megève is only a short journey from Geneva and enjoys some of the prettiest skiing in the Alps due to it’s stunning location beneath Mont Blanc.
-From the beautiful traditional style town to the stunning tree lined runs and the spectacular views of Mont Blanc.
+The charming town of Megève is only a short journey from Geneva and is one of the prettiest French ski resorts due to it’s stunning location beneath Mont Blanc.
+Enjoy the beautiful traditional style town to the stunning tree lined runs and the spectacular views of Mont Blanc.
 There’s also a wide variety of mountain restaurants for you to enjoy and some superb accommodation options.

 It’s easy to build up an appetite on Courchevel’s vast ski area (one of the largest in the world).
 With more Michelin stars than any other resort in the Alps, this is the ideal spot if you want to splash out on a special meal at the end of the day.
 The world-class restaurant at Le Chabichou Hotel serves Savoyard and Asian inspired cuisine.
 The dining room is extremely elegant, or try the terrace surrounded by scenic Alpine views.
 Courchevel is known for being a fashionable resort, but those who want to avoid the spotlight can head for the more peaceful Courchevel 1650.
 We highly recommend the Hotel le Portetta, which even has its own cosy converted barn.

-Alpe d’Huez is a good choice for couples who want a little rustic village atmosphere.
-Restaurants such as La Fondue en Folie serve up traditional (and not so traditional) fondues for two, along with a charming pully system for the bread basket.
-The range of activities include swimming pools to frozen waterfall climbing, with plenty of fun both on and off the slopes.
+Alpe d’Huez is one of the prettiest French ski resorts.
+It’s a good choice for couples who want a little rustic village atmosphere.
+Restaurants such as La Fondue en Folie serve up traditional (and not so traditional) fondues for two, along with a charming pully system for the breadbasket.
+The range of activities includes swimming pools to frozen waterfall climbing, with plenty of fun both on and off the slopes.